rangaemani/mnist-ocr/README.md

 # MNIST OCR From Scratch
 ### Description
-Digit recognition OCR ML program built from scratch in Python w/ Pandas, no PyTorch, TensorFlow, etc.
+Extremely rough, low accuracy, digit recognition OCR ML model built from scratch in Python w/ Pandas, no PyTorch, TensorFlow, etc.
 ### Structure
 Breaks a 28 x 28 input image into rows and columns and passes it through the Layers of the Network.
 Standard neural network structure.
 Nodes comprise Layers, which combine to form a Network.
 Each Node has weights and biases to determine whether or not the signal is propogated through from one Layer to the next.
 Generic Equation:|